We are rebuilding. Join us.

 See working example

-If you would like to see solutions for other validation libraries let me know, I'll see what I can do.
+If you would like to see solutions for other validation libraries let me know, I’ll see what I can do.
 Or, let me know what your solution looks like.
-If you have suggestions, definitely let me know in the comments or on twitter.
+If you have suggestions, definitely let me know on twitter.